 A. Project Kick-off (August 2012)

-D. Work sessions and adoption hearings (June – August 2013)
+D. Public Review, final work sessions and adoption hearings (March - August 2014)

 Subscribe to receive an email about announcements or project updates.
 Click here, and select "City Code Updates."